 After almost an hour of absurdly incorrect arguments about the income tax, Mr. Russo switches to arguments about the Federal Reserve system.
 Thank goodness, it's not my job to address those (dealing with one set of ridiculous arguments is enough work), but I will just mention a couple of Mr. Russo's more outlandish points.

 First, his opening shot.
 Russo asks "Why in the world would the American Government borrow money and pay fees on it, when it has the authority to make the money itself, interest free?"

 This question demonstrates that Mr. Russo's ignorance of the monetary system matches his ignorance of income tax law.
 If the government met its needs for money by just printing more, the result would be massive inflation.
-Yes, the government could pay off the entire $9 trillion federal debt by just printing more money.
+Yes, the government could pay off the entire national debt by just printing more money.
 But the resulting inflation would be enormous.
 Money is like anything else: if a lot more of it becomes available, its value goes down.